In my new series, Love Your Money, I’m going to be sharing with you some of the ways you can take care of your money and show it some love.

 - How safe is your money?
 Is it federally insured?

 - How much money will you earn?
 What are the interest rates and terms?

 - Are there minimum balances required?
 Are there limited checks that can be written per month or penalties for early withdrawals?

 Can only save $5 a month?
 That’s ok.
 Even small amounts add up over time.
 The faster you start saving, the more you’ll accumulate.
 The experts warn for every five years you delay, you’ll need to double your monthly savings goal to achieve the same income at retirement.
 Try setting aside $25 a week and if you don’t miss it, add another $25.
 If that’s too much pick another number, but use the same concept.

-Start saving today to ensure the safety and security of you and your family.
+Remember to start saving today to ensure the safety and security of you and your family.